deepstratAI/deepstratai.com/_pages/quick-start-guide.md

 layout: single
 author_profile: false
 toc: true
+toc_label: "On This Page"
+toc_sticky: true
 search: true
 ---

 ## Welcome to DeepStratAI

-This is the logbook for the everyday investor, whom we affectionately call **"Nemo."** The Indian stock market is a vast ocean where large, well-equipped players (Sharks & Whales) often have the upper hand.
+The Indian stock market is a vast ocean where large, well-equipped players (Sharks & Whales) often have the upper hand.

+This is the logbook for the everyday investor, whom we affectionately call **“Nemo.”**

 Our mission is to provide Nemo with the tools and knowledge to navigate these waters.

 ### Who is Nemo?

-Nemo is any retail investor who is emotional, may not fully grasp the risks of the market, and might struggle to differentiate between speculation, trading, and long-term investing.
+Nemo is any **emotional and enthusiastic retail investor**, who may not fully grasp the risks of the market, and might struggle to differentiate between speculation, trading, and long-term investing.
 If that sounds like you or someone you know, you're in the right place.

 ### What is Nemo's Vector?

-"Nemo's Vector" is our flagship product concept.
+**"Nemo's Vector"** is our flagship product concept.
 It's not a get-rich-quick scheme, but rather a compass designed to guide Nemo on a journey of financial education and empowerment.

-It will combine data-driven insights with the critical element of an educated "human in the loop" to turn market chaos into a navigable chart.
+It will combine data-driven insights with the critical element of an **educated "human in the loop"** to turn market chaos into a navigable chart.

 ### How to Get Started